 Redeemer offers 39 different majors and streams that lead to either a Bachelor of Arts, Bachelor of Science or Bachelor of Education degree.

-Eight-month co-op placements are available for students in Business, Urban & Intercultural Ministry and Kinesiology.
+Eight-month co-op work terms are available for students in Business, Urban & Intercultural Ministry and Kinesiology.
 Internships are available in 14 different programs.
 Students in all programs can take advantage of internships, volunteer and off-campus opportunities as well as career guidance through the Centre for Experiential Learning and Careers.
 Learn more about Experiential Learning.

 We welcome students who, through their previous studies or experiences, have demonstrated the ability to succeed and are interested in the mission and purpose of Redeemer.

 For the academic year of 2022-23, enrolment costs are: $9,800 for tuition ($17,682 for American/International undergraduate students and Bachelor of Education students), $6,640 – $7,640 for housing, $820 for students fees, $2,184 to $3,082 for meal plans.